leonardocrociani/chonkie/DOCS.md

 from chonkie import AutoEmbeddings

 # Since this model is registered with the Registry, we can use the string directly
-embeddings = AutoEmbeddings("minishlab/potion-base-8M")
+embeddings = AutoEmbeddings.get_embedding("minishlab/potion-base-32M")

-# If it's not registered, we can use the full URI
+# If it's not registered, we can use the full URI with the provider name
 embeddings = AutoEmbeddings.get_embedding("model2vec://minishlab/potion-base-32M")

+# You can also load the same model with different providers as long as they support the same model
+embeddings = AutoEmbeddings.get_embedding("st://minishlab/potion-base-32M")
 ```

 If you're trying to load a model from a local path, it's recommended to use the `SentenceTransformerEmbeddings` class.
 With the `AutoEmbeddings` class, you can pass in the `model` object initialized with the `SentenceTransformer` class as well, and it will return chonkie's `SentenceTransformerEmbeddings` object.